KevinAst/MyWeb/FireWithin/MyFaith.md

 passion to be in God's Word, and my prayer life was non-existent.
 It seemed like I was merely going through the motions.

-In 2005 I actually fell away from the church _(for almost 15 years)_.
+In 2005 I actually fell away from the church _for almost 15 years_.
 I felt even more distant from God, and sin increased in my life.

 ## A Renewed Faith

-It was in 2020 when God started working in my heart.
-The things in this world seemed to be completely upside down ... pointing to an ever increasing sinful nature of our society _(just as predicted in the end times)_.
+In 2020, God started working in my heart.
+The things in this world seemed to be completely upside down - pointing to an ever increasing sinful nature of our society _(just as the Bible predicted for the end times)_.

+I started questioning my faith.
+Was I really saved, back in my boyhood church revival?
+For me, that question was answered when I realized that I had not fully tapped into God's power in my life through the Holy Spirit.

-God laid on my heart that the difference between my past Christian life and the Christians I felt were sincere in their faith, was the empowering of the Holy Spirit.
-This world is complicated and it is not something we can navigate on our own.
+God laid on my heart (through His word) that the difference between my past Christian life, and the Christians that I knew were sincere in their faith - _was the empowering of the Holy Spirit._

+This is a separate and distinct concept from salvation.
+Certainly, when we are saved, the Holy Spirit comes into our life (the indwelling of the Holy Spirit).
+And yet, He may not be in the driver's seat, unless we fully submit to Him.

+This world is a complicated place, and it is not something we can navigate on our own.
 We need help.

-I believe there are two distinct aspects of the Holy Spirit in a believer's life:

-1. The Indwelling of the Holy Spirit.
-This happens at the moment of salvation, and is a one-time occurrence.

-2. Empowering of the Holy Spirit _(or Baptism of the Spirit)_.
-This is when the Holy Spirit comes upon a person in power.

-   This is separate and distinct from salvation, and can occur multiple times in a believer's life.
+When I fervently prayed - asking the Holy Spirit to empower me and guide my daily life - things completely changed.
+The past sins in my life were greatly diminished.
+I had a desire to be in His word.
+My prayer life was rejuvenated.
+And for the first time, I had a desire to share my faith with others!

+This is what the Bible refers to as "The Baptism of the Holy Spirit".
+I was always taught to be cautious of this, because of it's association to "speaking in tongues".
+But it is so much more than that.
+It is simply allowing the Holy Spirit to take charge and guide your life - and it is available to all Christians, for the asking (through prayer).

 There are examples in scripture where one group of believers were empowered by the Holy Spirit multiple times.
-This is something that was missing in my faith, and it is crucial in providing the guidance to navigate life's every day twists and turns _(overcoming temptation and sin)_.

-   How does this happen, you might be wondering?
-It's not difficult at all.
-It happens by simply asking God, and believing by faith.

 > For a full explanation of this concept, please listen to
 > Pastor Gary Hamrick's [Sermon in Acts 2:1-13](https://cornerstonechapel.net/teaching/20151104/).

-When I fervently asked the Holy Spirit to empower me and assist me in my daily life, it was truly a miracle.

-- The past sins in my life were greatly diminished.
-This was not an insignificant thing.
-My desire for long standing addictions were simply removed (Praise God)!

-- For the first time I had a passion to be in God's word, soaking up everything He has for me through his word.
-This has manifest itself in this Bible Study guide.

-- My prayer life is much improved!
-I look forward to communing with God, giving Him my praise, thanking Him for what He has done in my life, and sharing my burdons and requests
-  (M{ bibleLink(`1th.5.16-18@@1 Thessalonians 5:16-18`) }M).

-- I have for the first time, a desire to share my faith with others.
-  If you think about it, this is the most crucial aspect of a Christian's life, _and part of the Lord Jesus' Great Commission_ (M{ bibleLink(`mat.28.16-20@@Matthew 28:16-20`) }M) ... sharing the Good News to a lost world.
+>
+> Be sure to listen all the way through to the very end _(the BEST PART)_!

-I'm certainly not perfect.
+I am certainly not perfect.
 I have and will have a long way to go in solidifying my relationship with God.
 But this is certainly a step in the right direction, and I thank God for his provision!

 ## May the Lord Bless You